Ischias - Rehcore AB

 Exercises that can relieve sciatica at home

 For those who want to work on strength, a simple bridge exercise can be effective.
-Lie on your back with your feet on the floor and lift your hips up until your body forms a straight line from your knees to your shoulders.
+Lie on your back with your feet on the floor and lift your hips upwards until your body forms a straight line from your knees to your shoulders.
 Hold for a few seconds and slowly lower back down.

 The difference between true and false sciatica

-Prevention advice
+Preventive advice

 Our products that can help you